pathdata/LearningCurve/DRL/datasets/readme.md

 where ("CIFAR" stands for Canadian Institute for Advanced Research) consists of 60,000 32×32×3 (RGB) images resulting in a feature vector dimensionality of 3072.
 As the name suggests, CIFAR-10 consists of 10 classes, including: airplanes, automobiles, birds, cats, deer, dogs, frogs, horses, ships, and trucks.

+### Environment setup ###

+Being a deep learning practitioner its important to understand  the right set of tools and packages.
+We are going to use colab.
+But the same scripts can be configured on the local computer/laptop by creating environments for individual study.
+Google colab is easier as it is flexible to use without any restrictions that will be imposed by the hardware associated with the computer/laptop.

+This section details the programming language along with the primary libraries that we will be using in Google Colab to study deep representation learning.